Stormwater Management Program - 2022

 The Transit Feasibility Study, an update of a study conducted by Lima & Associates in 2005, is an element of the Apache Junction Comprehensive Transportation Study.
 The Transit Feasibility Study Update examined the various modes of public transportation that could be implemented both within Apache Junction and between Apache Junction and other areas.
 The study recommends levels of transit service to be implemented at the 60,000, 75,000, and 130,000 population thresholds used in the Comprehensive Transportation Study.

 Street Circulation and Access Study - 2003

-The Street Circulation and Access Study recommends a street circulation and access plan for the City of Apache Junction in the area bounding Idaho Road, Old West Highway, Goldfield Road and Apache Trail.
+The Street Circulation and Access Study recommend a street circulation and access plan for the City of Apache Junction in the area bounding Idaho Road, Old West Highway, Goldfield Road, and Apache Trail.
 The report identifies roadway improvements and the costs associated with such improvements.

 Street Circulation and Access Study

 FEMA recently identified several Areas of Mitigation Interest within the corporate boundary of Apache Junction.
 FEMA recognizes that Apache Junction may not have the resources of larger surrounding communities and thus wanted to aid Apache Junction in further defining flood risk potential and in developing a Floodplain Management Plan.
 A Floodplain Management Plan will allow Apache Junction to understand its flood risk better and to make floodplain management decisions that consider all possible mitigation alternatives or the consequences of those alternatives.
 The link below will take you to the “Apache Junction Flood Risk Report” prepared by FEMA.

 USACE Floodplain Delineation Study (Weekes Wash) - 2003